merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Alternatively or additionally, you can define your own set of metabolic modules and estimate their completeness with this program.
 Detailed instructions for doing this can be found by looking at the %(user-modules-data)s and  %(anvi-setup-user-modules)s pages.

-Given a properly annotated %(contigs-db)s, this program determines which enzymes are present and uses these functions to compute the completeness of each metabolic module.
+Given a properly annotated %(contigs-db)s or %(pan-db)s, this program determines which enzymes are present and uses these functions to compute the completeness of each metabolic module.
 There are currently two strategies for estimating module completeness - pathwise and stepwise - which are discussed in the technical details section on this page.
 The output of this program is one or more tabular text files - see %(kegg-metabolism)s for the output description and examples.

 For a practical tutorial on how to use this program, visit [this link](https://anvio.org/tutorials/fmt-mag-metabolism/).
 A more abstract discussion of available parameters, as well as technical details about how the metabolism estimation is done, can be found below.